One Hundred Sixteenth Congress of the United States of America

 Appropriate congressional committees defined

-the Committee on Foreign Relations and the Committee on Appropriations of the Senate; and
+the Committee on Foreign Relations, the Committee on Appropriations, and the Committee on Finance of the Senate; and

-the Committee on Foreign Affairs and the Committee on Appropriations of the House of Representatives.
+the Committee on Foreign Affairs, the Committee on Appropriations, and the Committee on Ways and Means of the House of Representatives.